TusharKurunkar/CORS-with-Recon/README.md

 # Recon

-You Need curl to be installed into your system
+You Need curl to be installed into your system.
 To download the very latest source from the Git server do this:

 `git clone https://github.com/curl/curl.git`